Smshah30/AutoPano/README.md

 # AutoPano

-## Go through the Report.pdf atteched to learn about the process followed and also the results
+## Go through the Report.pdf attached to learn about the process followed and also the results